Canonical Link WordPress Plugin

 The importance of the canonical link is primarily to clear up duplicate content issues.
 That is, to help search engines not make the mistake of confusing two different URLs that are actually the same page as two different pages.

 It’s important to understand that the canonical link is not a rule, but merely a suggestion.
-Google (and other search engines) can still overrule your suggestion.
+Google (and other search engines) can still override your suggestion.
 It might have been better named Canonical URL Suggestion.

-Adding a canonical link tag to every page of a website, one by one for most is severely daunting if not completely impractical or impossible.
+Adding a canonical link tag to every page of a website, one-by-one, for most, is severely daunting, if not completely impractical or impossible.
 Especially if you have thousands of pages.